Study on adequacy of icebreaking capacity and level of service in Baltic Sea during severe winters

 The scope of this sub-activity was to further develop the winter navigation model, in order to include functions to model extremely severe winters.The simulation model was further developed and a scenario of a very severe winter was studied.
 The model can be used to study the adequacy of icebreaking capacity and level of service in the Baltic Sea especially during severe winters.

 A modelling report of a severe winter can be found here.

 Sub-Activity 8.2 – Contingency plan for Baltic Sea during extremely severe winters

-The scope of this sub-activity is to draft a contingency plan for extremely severe winters covering the whole Baltic Sea.
-This will be done based on the traffic analysis and findings of the sub-activity 8.1.
-All Baltic Sea countries will be considered in the plan.
-The plan is still under work and will be sent for comment to all Baltic Sea countries before being finalised.
+The scope of this sub-activity was to draft a contingency plan for extremely severe winters covering the whole Baltic Sea.
+This was done based on the traffic analysis and findings of the sub-activity 8.1.
+All Baltic Sea countries were considered in the plan.
+The plan has been completed and next steps are to the plan approved on state level in each Baltic Sea country.